vsouza/awesome-ios/README.md

  * [HockeyApp](http://hockeyapp.net/) - With HockeyApp, you can distribute beta versions of your app, collect live crash reports, get feedback from users, and analyze test coverage.
  * [boarding](https://github.com/fastlane/boarding) - Instantly create a simple signup page for TestFlight beta testers.
  * [HockeyKit](https://github.com/bitstadium/HockeyKit) - A software update kit.

-# Toolchains
- * [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and OS X applications for iPhone, iPad and Mac, all using the Ruby language.

 # Tools
  * [Shark](https://github.com/kaandedeoglu/Shark) - Swift Script that transforms the .xcassets folder into a type safe enum. :large_orange_diamond: